SukiFromToonMarty2022/GoAnimate-Rewritten-Beta/README.md

-# GoAnimate Wrapper
+# GoAnimate Rewritten
-Everything here is used at my own code.
+Everything in this branch is used at my own code.